muratk3n/thirdwave/en/tweets/2019/week25.md

 https://muratk3n.github.io/thirdwave/en/2019/05/calcdata.html

-His predicted elec. college vote share is btw waaaaiiiittttt for ittttttttttt filler fillter filler  49.73% ad 53.28%, assuming 2% gdp growth.
+His predicted elec. college vote share is btw 49.73% ad 53.28%, assuming 2% gdp growth.
 With 0% gdp growth he still has advantage but the other side has some chance.

 *2019-6-20 13:56:7*